 Reinforcement therefore implies the judicious use of desirable stimulus to improve the quality of or sustain a response or behaviour.
 This stimulus could be in the form of gifts, praises, commendations, clapping, and a word like very good or good student” from the teacher, etc.

 TYPES OF REINFORCEMENT

 Ezeani (2000) describes how Skinner through his experiments provides the basis for distinguishing two types of reinforcement.
-These are positive reinforcement and negative reinforcement.

 4. Continuous Reinforcement: Under continuous reinforcement, every appropriate response is followed by reinforcement.
 Learning can be rapid with this type of schedule but when reinforcement ceases, extinction will follow.